 Aarseth attempts to develop a theory of cybertext works, with a focus on “ergodic texts.”
 Aarseth’s scholarly interest lies in texts that are purposefully shaped by the reader’s tangible and visible actions and decisions.
-He bases his speculation on the concept that cybertexts are labyrinthine and user dependent, and contain feedback loops.
+He bases his speculation on the concept that cybertexts are labyrinthine and user-dependent, and contain feedback loops.
 Aarseth criticizes the counterarguments that many texts can be read as cybertexts, but does not concede that this distinction derives from cybertexts’ necessarily electronic mode.
-The inherent performativity involved in reading cybertexts occurs in a network of various parts and participants, compared with the more conventional reading model of reader/author/text.
-Further, Aarseth argues, ergodic texts (primarily virtual games and multi-user domains [MUDs]) are defined by the agency and authority of the human subject (reader) whose decisions affect the outcome of the text as a whole.
+The inherent performativity involved in reading cybertexts occurs in a network of various parts and participants, compared to the more conventional reading model of reader/author/text.
+Further, Aarseth argues, ergodic texts (primarily virtual games and MUDs) are defined by the agency and authority of the human subject (reader) whose decisions affect the outcome of the text as a whole.

 *Clement, Tanya.
 2011.
 “Knowledge Representation and Digital Scholarly Editions in Theory and Practice.”
 Journal of the Text Encoding Initiative 1: n.p. doi:10.4000/jtei.203.